Service Submission: Finding Fulfillment in Serving Others

 Try One of These Exercises:

-• Create a Service Ritual: Choose one task (like preparing coffee or folding laundry) and do it with full attention, reverence, and care.
+• Create a Service Ritual: Choose one task (like preparing coffee, folding laundry, or taking off your Dominant's shoes when they come home from work) and do it with full attention, reverence, and care.
 Journal afterward about how it felt.

-• Design a Service Protocol: Whether partnered or not, write a simple daily or weekly structure of acts you’ll perform — even something as small as lighting a candle each evening with a bow of gratitude.
+• Design a Service Protocol: You can do this exercise even if you don't currently have a Dom(me) - write a simple daily or weekly structure of acts you’ll perform — even something as small as lighting a candle each evening with a bow of gratitude.

 If You’re Partnered: